wingedrasengan927/Javascript-Projects/README.md

 # Javascript-Projects
-A repo of JavaScript Projects I've done by following along various courses/tutorials/articles.
-The reference/attributes is mentioned in the README.md file of every project.
+A repo of beginner JavaScript Projects I've done.
+The reference/attributes of the sources I've followed is mentioned in the README.md file of every project.